cwoodlock/GraphTheoryProject/README.md

 From my reading of the problem there were a few main things that had to be done.
 One was the ability to change infix regular expressions into postfix regular expressions.
 Secondly was to be able to build an NFA(non-deterministic finite automaton) from a regular expression.
 Finally was the ability to check if the regular expression matches any given string of test by using the NFA.
 Using this as a guide I was able to break the project up into steps.

-1. First did the video lectures online which gave a good baseline of code and understanding to work from 2.From there established a simple command line menu that let you select an option to change infix to postfix 3.After this it was working on an option to build NFA's from regular expression 4.Next was building an additional option to compare a user entered string to compare to the regukar expression.
+1. First did the video lectures online which gave a good baseline of code and understanding to work from
+2. From there established a simple command line menu that let you select an option to change infix to postfix
+3. After this it was working on an option to build NFA's from regular expression
+4. Next was building an additional option to compare a user entered string to compare to the regukar expression.
 5. Finally was extending the functionality of some of the methods to include other "wildcard" characters like + or ?

 ## Conclusion